tatethurston/nextjs-routes/README.md

 ## Notice

-If you are using Next.js's App Router, Next provides an [experimental option to generate typed links](https://nextjs.org/docs/app/building-your-application/configuring/typescript#statically-typed-links).
+If you are using Next.js's App Router you may not need this library.
+Next provides an [experimental option to generate typed links](https://nextjs.org/docs/app/building-your-application/configuring/typescript#statically-typed-links).
 Note that at this time, Next's option only works for the `app` directory, and not `pages`.
+If you want type safety for `pages`, use this library.

 ## Highlights